microsoft/maro/docs/source/key_components/rl_toolkit.rst

 be used by configuring parameters.
 Currently, we have 4 trainers (algorithms) in MARO:

 - ``DiscreteActorCriticTrainer``: Actor-critic algorithm for policies that generate discrete actions.
+- ``DiscretePPOTrainer``: PPO algorithm for policies that generate discrete actions.
 - ``DDPGTrainer``: DDPG algorithm for policies that generate continuous actions.
 - ``DQNTrainer``: DQN algorithm for policies that generate discrete actions.
 - ``DiscreteMADDPGTrainer``: MADDPG algorithm for policies that generate discrete actions.